TAHJones/elements-of-healing/README.md

 - Conditional statement was failing to prevent the addition of more than one appointment to the basket.
 This was fixed by changing the if statement from `if quantity > 1` to `if item_id in list(basket.keys())`

+- When navigating to the homepage a http 500 internal server error occurred with the following error message `KeyError at /, 'appointment_details'`.
+This error was traced back to the basket context.py file and was fixed by replacing `appointment_details = request.session['appointment_details]` with `appointment_details = request.session.get('appointment_details', {})`.

+- When adding a product to the shopping basket a http 500 internal server error occurred with the following error message `KeyError at /basket/add/22/, 'appointment_details'`.
+This error was traced back to the add_to_basket view and was fixed by replacing `appointment_details = request.session['appointment_details]` with `appointment_details = request.session.get('appointment_details', {})`.

+- Found a security problem with the shopping basket.
+The appointment form input field is designated as readonly to prevent more than one appointment being entered at a time.
+However this can be overridden by the client using the developer tools.
+This was fixed by resetting the appointment quantity to 1 in the checkout view.

 ## Deployment

 In order to deploy this project you must first set up an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 Click [here](https://docs.atlas.mongodb.com/) for instructions on how to set up able Mongo Atlas account.